Lochnivar/ashverse/books/book-01-the-match/chapter-04.md

 # Chapter 4

-4:12 a.m., July 2 - Longstreet opens the envelope, writes the withdrawal order: "We leave the field to the enemy, but we take the war with us"
+4:12 a.m., July 2 - The Gates of Harrisburg

 ---